 Any custom function that the user would like to use to evaluate the training can be given to the MetricEvaluator, thus avoiding having to calculate fidelity and/or KL divergence.
 Any custom function given to MetricEvaluator must take the neural-network state (in this case, the PositiveWaveFunction object) and keyword arguments.
-As an example, the function to be passed to the MetricEvaluator will be the fifth coefficient of the reconstructed wavefunction multiplied by a parameter, A.
+As an example, we define a custom function $psi_coefficient$, which is the fifth coefficient of the reconstructed wavefunction multiplied by a parameter A.